rottenpunk/SunriseClockDimmer/README.md

 ## Overview

-The Sunrise Clock is a device that is similar to an alarm clock (in concept), that, using a circadian LED light bulb, gradually turn on the light bulb at the designated alarm time, until it is fully on.
-Circadian lights simulate the natural outside light and promotes better sleep by emiting specific wavelengths that simulate the sun rising in the morning.
+The Sunrise Clock is a device that is similar to an alarm clock (in concept), that, using a circadian LED light bulb, gradually turns on the light bulb starting at the designated alarm time, until it is fully on.
+Circadian lights simulate the natural outside sunlight and promotes better sleep by emiting specific wavelengths that simulate the sun rising in the morning.

 An example of a circadian LED light can be found on Amazon [BIOS Lighting Circadian A19 LED Light Bulb](https://www.amazon.com/gp/product/B08VC71HSG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)